MicrosoftDocs/memdocs/memdocs/intune/protect/wandera-mtd-connector-integration.md

 - Enabling Wandera’s UEM Connect service to synchronize information with Azure and Intune.
 This includes user and device Life Cycle Management (LCM) metadata, along with Mobile Threat Defense (MTD) device threat level.
 - Create Activation Profiles in Wandera to define device enrollment behavior.
 - Deploy Wandera over-the-air to managed iOS and Android devices.
-- Configure Wandera for end user self-service using MAM on unenrolled iOS and Android devices.
+- Configure Wandera for end user self-service using MAM on iOS and Android devices.

 ## Set up Wandera Mobile Threat Defense integration